datawire/ambassador-docs/docs/cloud/latest/service-catalog/faqs.md

 The standard [Edge Stack Services](../../../../edge-stack/1.13/topics/install/) get installed within your cluster.
 The Edge Stack components are responsible for synchronizing the list of Services within your cluster with the list displayed within the Service Catalog.

+**Does Ambassador cloud have RBAC functionality?**

+Ambassador Cloud features Role-Based Access Control (RBAC) to regulate user permissions.

+Roles are accessible in the [Settings section of Ambassador Cloud](https://app.getambassador.io/cloud/settings) on the Members page.
+Only members with Administrator roles can change other members' roles.

+Members can be assigned one of the following roles:
+* Administrator - grants member access to all functions in Ambassador Cloud.
+* User - has access to all functions in Ambassador Cloud except for the ability to manage other member's accounts or change the [payment plans](https://www.getambassador.io/editions/).

 **How do I share my feedback on Ambassador Cloud and Service Catalog?**

 Your feedback is always appreciated and helps us build a product that provides as much value as possible for our community.
 You can chat with us directly on our [feedback page](../../../../../feedback), or you can join our [Slack channel](http://a8r.io/slack) to share your thoughts.